 - ✓ Figure No. 2 Water levels at YVWD Well No. 34 and Oak Valley Well No. 5 are considered representative of basin conditions in the Northwest portion of the basin.
-Water levels at YVWD No. 34 were not recorded between July 2017 and July 2018 due to several reasons including faulty equipment and repeated vandalism.
-In mid-summer 2018 a new probe was installed and the security at this location was enhanced.
-Water level at this well has been very stable in the last four years increasing by two feet since August 2015 to the current elevation of 2,142 ft. - ✓ At Oak Valley No. 5 the water level declined by seven feet since March 2018, but is showing signs of recovery and it is currently at an elevation of 2,133 ft.
-This elevation is two feet higher than when we started recording water levels in August 2015. - ✓ Figure No. 3 Two of the Noble Creek observation wells are presented in this figure representing the shallow and deep aquifers.
-In the shallow aquifer, the water level has increased close to 89 feet over the last two years from a low of 2,337 ft. to 2,426 ft.; over the last two months, the water level at this well increase by 5 ft.
-In the deep aquifer, water level has increased by 56 ft since the summer of 2016. - ✓ Figure No. 4 Southern Portion of the Basin.
+Over the last four years, water level at YVWD No. 34 have ranged within three feet and currently are at the same elevation as in 2015. - ✓ At Oak Valley No. 5 the water level declined by 10 feet over the last four months and approximately six feet since recording started in the summer of 2016. - ✓ Figure No. 3 Two of the Noble Creek observation wells are presented in this figure representing the shallow and deep aquifers.
+In the shallow aquifer, the water level has increased close to 90 feet over the last two years from a low of 2,337 ft. to 2,427 ft.; however, over the last year it has been fairly steady.
+In the deep aquifer, water level has increased by 48 ft since the summer of 2016. - ✓ Figure No. 4 Southern Portion of the Basin.
 Water level at the Summit Cemetery well is highly influenced by a nearby pumping well that is used to irrigate the cemetery grounds.
 The water level at this well continues to fluctuate over a 20-foot band.
-Conversely, the water level at the Sun Lakes well has fluctuated minimally over the same period as it decreased two feet over the last four years.

-- ✓ Figure No. 5 illustrates levels at three wells owned by the City of Banning in the Southeast portion of the basin.
+Conversely, the water level at the Sun Lakes well has fluctuated minimally over the same period as it decreased two feet over the last four years. - ✓ Figure No. 5 illustrates levels at three wells owned by the City of Banning in the Southeast portion of the basin.
 While water level at the Old Well No. 15 (Chevron Well) has been fairly flat over the last two years, a somewhat significant and steady decline, close to 23 feet, was recorded at Banning M-8 between the summer of 2015 and the winter of 2017.
 The probe at Banning M-8 was removed in late January 2018 and was reinstalled this past May; since it has declined and additional 5 ft.
 Water level at Banning M-9 has fluctuated in a 13-foot range, between 2,134 ft and 2,147 ft. since monitoring began in the summer of 2015.
 Currently, water elevation is at 2,138 ft.
 Water level over the last six months are not depicted in the figure due to problems with the communications cable.
-It is likely that the communications cable would need to be replaced. - ✓ Figure No. 6 illustrate recorded water level at BCVWD No. 2 and BCVWD No. 25.
-Over the last two years, the level at BCVWD No. 2 has increased by over 26 feet reaching its highest level in mid-May of this year.
-Since, it has declined 4 ft.
-Water level at BCVWD No. 25 is in sync with BCVWD No. 2 despite of pumping close to 18 hours a day and it is also close to the highest level recorded.
-Over the last six months, the water level at these two wells has increased by 6 ft at each well. - ✓ Figure No. 7 depicts the recorded water level at the two newest observation wells, BCVWD No. 29 and Tukwet Canyon Well "B".
+It is likely that the communications cable would need to be replaced.
+Water levels at these three wells could not be downloaded in late September due to a miscommunication issue with Banning staff.

+- ✓ Figure No. 6 illustrate recorded water level at BCVWD No. 2 and BCVWD No. 25.
+Over the last two years, water levels are overall in an uptrend; however, they experience seasonal declines following production patterns.
+As we approach the end of the high pumping season, water level at these two wells have been decreasing over the last four months.
+It is anticipated that levels at these wells will begin to improve as production declines to meet fall and winter demands. - ✓ Figure No. 7 depicts the recorded water level at the two newest observation wells, BCVWD No. 29 and Tukwet Canyon Well "B".
 BCVWD is a pumping well that is now more actively used to meet peak summer demands.
 Water level at this well has experienced a slight decline of 4 ft over the last two months.
-Tukwet B is a dedicated monitoring well in the southern portion of the basin; water level at this well has been fairly stable over the last four months; however, an anomaly occurred during the 4th of July weekend when the water level drop over 2 ft.
-(See Figure 7A) No explanation has been given for this occurrence.
-Figure 7B illustrates hourly water levels at BCVWD No. 29 and the On and Off TOU cycles used in this well.
-Please note how quickly the water level at this well drops and recovers.
+Tukwet B is a dedicated monitoring well in the southern portion of the basin; water level at this well has been fairly stable over the last six months.